EvanTian233/SREGym/README.md

 python main.py
 ```

+### Dashboard
+SREGym provides a dashboard to monitor the status of your evaluation.

+The dashboard runs automatically when you start the benchmark with `python main.py`.

+You can access the dashboard at `http://localhost:11451` in your web browser.

 #### Run your agent on SREGym
 SREGym makes it extremely easy to develop and evaluate your agents, thanks to its decoupled design.
 There are at most 4 phases in each problem of SREGym: